Dalhousie Springs

-Dalhousie Springs, also known as Witjira-Dalhousie Springs, is a group of over 60 natural artesian springs located in Witjira National Park on the western fringe of the Simpson Desert, 180 kilometres northeast of Oodnadatta in northern South Australia.
+Dalhousie Springs, also known as Witjira-Dalhousie Springs, is a group of over 600 natural artesian springs, in 12 major groups, located in Witjira National Park on the western fringe of the Simpson Desert, 180 km northeast of Oodnadatta in northern South Australia.
 They are about 250 km southeast of Alice Springs.

 History

 The springs form part of Aboriginal tradition and life in northern South Australia, being a place associated with many Dreamtime stories and songs.
 Evidence of large camp sites are found at the Springs, some of which are thousands of square metres in size, and there are many stone artefacts found scattered around the area.

-The springs were given their English name by surveyor Richard Randall Knuckey around 1870, when he was working on the Overland Telegraph Line.
+There is conjecture about the English naming of the springs with some believing they were named by surveyor Christopher Giles in August 1893 and that he initially recorded the name 'Edith Springs' after Edith Fergusson.
+Fergusson who, apparently asked upon hearing of the new name, that it be changed to Dalhousie Springs after her father James Broun-Ramsay, 1st Marquess of Dalhousie.
+However, there are a number of other theories including that they were named by Richard Randall Knuckey or Albert T Woods.

 In 1915, the total flow rate of the Dalhousie Springs complex was over 23,000 litres/s, but drilling had reduced this to 17,360 litres/s by 2000.

 Witjira-Dalhousie Springs was added to the Australian National Heritage List in August 2009.
 In 1980, It was listed on the now-defunct Register of the National Estate.

 On 26 November 2021, the government changed the conditions of the park, to forever exclude mining in the Dalhousie Springs National Heritage Area.